bdnorris/DES-340/lectures/lecture10-selectors.md

 <!-- Now, remember that HTML was made so regular folks could write it.
 The people that were making and updating the web browsers at the time decided enough was enough.
 They needed a new way to Make Coding Great Again, something for the people. -->

 > Back at CERN, one of Tim Berners-Lee’s colleagues, a Norwegian called Håkon Wiem Lie, had an idea based on other word processing programs.
-The idea that if you were using a header or a paragraph in several places across a website, you probably want them to lookconsistent.
+The idea that if you were using a header or a paragraph in several places across a website, you probably want them to look consistent.
 The idea that you could make the colors and typography consistent until you wanted to overwrite something later on.
 Håkon had come up with the idea of Cascading Style Sheets (or CSS for short).